qq-dai/maximalUncertainClique/readme.md

 - "-r": The right size constraint.

-- "-k": the value of k for k-plex,
+- "-k": the value of k for k-plex.

 - "-d": Selceted from 'two' or 'core'.